 def map[U](f: T => U): List[U]

-Like Option, the map method takes a function, f, and returns a new List.
+function takes a function, f, and returns a new List

-In Scala, if an object has a map
+In Scala, if a type has a map

-method like Option and List do, it can be used in for comprehension,
+do, it can be used in a for comprehension,

 syntactic sugar that compiles to map: